-Kids can be shy.
-Some, super outgoing.
-And when it comes time to hand out Valentines at school, some shut down completely.
-A little boy may worry a girl will think he likes her … and maybe he does.
-Others just think it's something they have to do.
+Handing out Valentines takes a bit of courage.
+Kids can be shy, others super outgoing, but everyone frets about it.
+A little boy may worry a girl will think he likes her … because he does.
+Others just think it’s something they have to do.
 You know, because the teacher sent home the list of names of everyone in class.
 However, this little gesture can mean a world of difference to one kid.

 In his book How to Raise Kind Kids: And Get Respect, Gratitude, and a Happier Family in the Bargain (Penguin Books; 2018) author Thomas Lickona says, “We never forget acts of kindness.
 They touch something deep in our souls.
 Acts of kindness, big and small, keep us all going.”